NadineAB/CS-Outreach-Kits/README.md

 ### CodeMe Workshop: Fundamental Concepts of Programming with BBC micro:bit

-This workshop is suitable for young people in Years 7,8,9 and all you need can be found below:
+This workshop is suitable for young people in Years 7,8 and 9.
+All you need can be found in the PowerPoint.

+For this workshop:

+    - We will need one BBC micro: bit

 <img align="left" width="30" height="30" src="https://github.com/NadineAB/Brunel-CS-Outreach-Kits/assets/7339533/6dff3979-958f-4414-8800-1c96b00b61e1">